 Vector images are quite lighter than their raster peers because their dimensions are defined by mathematical calculations and not by millions of pixels.
 The high efficiency of their file sizes makes them much more convenient to transfer them from one device to another.
 Plus, they carry a lot of information in a relatively small file size format (compared to the same file size of a raster image format).

-On the other hand, raster file sizes are defined by their DPI or PPI, fixed widths and heights, which makes them much heavier while containing less information.
+On the other hand, raster file sizes are defined by their DPI or PPI, fixed widths, and heights, which makes them much heavier while containing less information.

 6. Compatibility of vector and raster

 Sometimes, an issue is the compatibility of vector graphics.
-You can only open and edit them with a specialized software such as Adobe Illustrator.
+You can only open and edit them with specialized software such as Adobe Illustrator.
 GraphicMama’s illustrations come in one of the most common vector file extensions: .eps.
-You can use this vector format as an alternative for editing, when you don’t have the .ai file.
+You can use this vector format as an alternative for editing when you don’t have the .ai file.

 In contrast to vectors, raster file formats are widely popular and recognizable by all common image programs.
 Also, most digital images on the web are actually bitmaps even if they were vectors once.
-This makes bitmaps very convenient for a mass use.
-That is why, GraphicMama’s illustrations come also in the raster transparent format: .png.
+This makes bitmaps very convenient for mass use.
+That is why GraphicMama’s illustrations come also in the raster transparent format: .png.

-However, if you are or about to become a professional illustrator or designer, you will quite often work with vector formats.
+However, if you are or are about to become a professional illustrator or designer, you will quite often work with vector formats.
 It comes without further saying that you will have the appropriate software in hand.

 It’s true that 72 dpi raster images are usually the norm for web publications and they work just fine.
 For their printed version, though, you have two options.
-You should either work with vector source, or use high-resolution raster files.
+You should either work with a vector source or use high-resolution raster files.
 The latter option is often the preferred one, because, sometimes, vector images are not accurately printed.
 If you don’t want to compromise on the image’s clarity, the recommended raster resolution is 300 dpi.
 Since you can’t save photos as vectors, printed magazines, newspapers, etc. use the photos in their high-resolution rasters.

 To sum it up, both vector and raster images have their unique qualities and purposes.
 It is important to know when it’s appropriate to use vectors instead of rasters and vice versa.
 Hopefully, we made it easier for you to tell the difference.
 Now you are ready to use the strengths of both to your advantage.